 Green timber framing begins with the sourcing of the timber itself.
 Whether the it is locally sourced, reclaimed, or recycled timber, you can be assured that Hamill Creek Timber Homes uses an environmentally friendly approach to green timber framing.

 The Interior of British Columbia, where Hamill Creek Timber Homes is located, is home to some of the highest quality of timber in the world.
 British Columbia’s harvesting standards are some of the most stringent in the world.
 Hamill Creek Timber Homes only uses timber that originates from sustainable and correctly managed forests.
-We are committed to supporting sustainable forestry practices including using recycled and reclaimed timber.
+We are committed to green timber framing that supports sustainable forestry practices including using recycled and reclaimed timber.
 Hamill Creek Timber Homes also provides clients with the opportunity to have a LEED-certified home or building.

-While many Hamill Creek homes are built with new timber sustainably harvested from the forest, it is also possible to use reclaimed and recycled timber.
-The benefits of using reclaimed and recycled timber include:
+While many Hamill Creek homes are built with new timber sustainably harvested from the forest, it is also possible to use reclaimed timber beams.
+The benefits of using reclaimed and recycled timber beams include:

 - Environmental sustainability (reduces deforestation and climate change)